wenxie18/wenxie18.github.io/_pages/research.md

 nav_order: 2
 ---

-#### **Selective Silence: How Identity Misalignment Shapes Attribute Mention in Restaurant Reviews**

-With Amy Pei and Yakov Bart

-**Abstract:** Online reviews are a vital resource for managers seeking to improve customer experience and guide product development.
-However, reviews often omit key product attributes, leading to biased or incomplete insights.
-Despite this concern, limited research has explored how a reviewer’s identity—and their relationship to the review subject—shapes which attributes are mentioned.
-This study fills this gap by examining how identity misalignment (i.e., outgroup) between reviewers and restaurants influences attribute omission in reviews.
-Drawing on more than three million reviews from around 90,000 restaurants, we find that outgroup reviewers are significantly less likely to mention food.
-In contrast, outgroup reviewers are more likely to mention service.
-Additionally, prior experience with outgroup restaurants and the identity salience of the dining environment moderates the effect of identity misalignment on food and service mentions, respectively.
-These findings reveal that reviewer-restaurant identity misalignment is an important driver for systematic reporting biases, offering important implications for customer segmentation, review management, and recommendation systems that rely on consumer reviews.
-- In preparation for submission to Journal of Marketing Research

-#### **Impact of Identity Misalignment on Review Rating and Usefulness**

-With Amy Pei and Yakov Bart

-**Abstract:** This study investigates how identity misalignment between reviewers and businesses affects consumer review ratings and perceived usefulness.
-Drawing from social identity theory, we operationalize group-based identity misalignment as a discrepancy between the reviewer's racial identity and the racial group associated with the restaurant being reviewed.
-Analyzing around 4 million reviews across over 84,000 restaurants in the United States and Canada, we find that identity-misaligned (i.e., outgroup) reviewers generally give higher ratings, except when reviewing White-associated restaurants, where they give lower ratings.
-Reviewer experience with outgroup dining moderates these effects.
-Furthermore, reviews written by outgroup reviewers are generally perceived as less useful, but this pattern reverses for White-associated restaurants, where such reviewers are perceived as more useful.
-By introducing identity misalignment as a novel lens for understanding consumer review behavior, this study contributes to identity-based theories of consumption and offers actionable insights for restaurants and review platforms.
-- Under review at Management Science

 #### **Shades of Representation: Exploring the Role of Skin-Tone Diversity in Consumer Perceptions and Brand Practices**

 With Gijs Overgoor, Hsin-Hsuan Meg Lee, Zhu Han